 JGBs drop as yen weakens, stocks rise on easing expectations

-TOKYO Nov 22 (Reuters) - Japanese government bonds slipped on Thursday, as growing expectations of aggressive stimulus by a possible new government after next month's election continued to pressure the yen and push up equities, weighing on bonds.
+TOKYO, Nov 22 (Reuters) - Japanese government bonds slipped on Thursday, with futures dropping for the fourth straight session, as growing expectations of aggressive stimulus by a likely new government continued to pressure the yen and push up equities, weighing on bonds.

-* The 10-year JGB futures contract ended morning trade down 0.01 point at 144.55, on track for its fourth session of losses, and moving away from a nine-year high of 144.73 hit on Friday.
+The 10-year JGB futures contract ended down 0.02 point at 144.54, down for the fourth straight session and moving away from a nine-year high of 144.73 hit on Friday.

-* The ruling party is expected to lose support to the main opposition Liberal Democratic Party at the Dec.
+The ruling party is expected to lose support to the main opposition Liberal Democratic Party in the Dec.
 16 election.
 On Wednesday, the LDP revealed a platform calling for a big extra budget and a policy accord with the Bank of Japan for aggressive monetary stimulus.

 Open interest on the benchmark JGB futures contract this week has risen to its highest levels since early June, which suggests market participants are building up positions ahead of the election.

 The BOJ held off on any additional monetary steps at its latest policy meeting on Tuesday, as expected.

 Japanese markets will be closed for a holiday on Friday.